WebAssembly/WASI/watidl/watidl.md

 ## Interface and Functions
 ### Imports and Exports
-instead of having "module"s WatIDL has "interfaces" which has nearly the same syntax as [modules](https://webassembly.github.io/spec/core/text/modules.html).
+Instead of having "module"s WatIDL has "interfaces" which has nearly the same syntax as [modules](https://webassembly.github.io/spec/core/text/modules.html).
 An interfaces "exports" are to be imported by a module using the interface and the interfaces "imports" are to be exported by the module using the interface.
 Since imports are to be provided by the module using the interface the have no module namespace associated with them.

 ```
 (interface $a